PurabSaini/fullstack-assessment/README.md

    Next.js restricts external images to only those from hostnames explicitly allowed in the next.config.js file.
 The reason for this is so that only images from specific, trusted domains are loaded.
 The hostname images-na.ssl-images-amazon.com was not included in the images.remotePatterns configuration, causing the next/image component to reject those image sources as invalid/untrustworthy.

    Fix:
-   Add the missing Amazon hostname to the remotePatterns array in next.config.js to allow Next.js to render these images.
+   Added the missing Amazon hostname to the remotePatterns array in next.config.js to allow Next.js to render these images.
 This ensures that images with the above hostname are recognized as valid sources and rendered correctly.

 ## 3. Bug: Clear Filters Not Updating Dropdown Display for Categories